balvig/bricks/README.md

   - Need paired/unpaired status?
   - If ACK is built in to all bricks, no need for `pong`?
   - Should Bricks stop advertising once paired? (what's the power usage difference)
-  - Raise an error if Brick is found on "incompatible" channel?

 ### Nice to haves
 - [ ] Allow BLE scanner to subscribe to beacon notifications